opensafely/documentation/docs/jobs-site.md

 We will add any GitHub usernames listed in your approval to our `opensafely` [GitHub organisation](https://github.com/opensafely).
 We will also ask you to [transfer](https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository#transferring-a-repository-owned-by-your-personal-account) your existing OpenSAFELY study repository (if you have one) into the same organisation.
 This allows OpenSAFELY to enforce certain security standards, such as [multi-factor authentication](https://docs.github.com/en/github/authenticating-to-github/securing-your-account-with-two-factor-authentication-2fa).

-!!! warning
+!!! info
-    It is important that the study repository is _transferred_ into the `opensafely` organization, not forked into it.
-You can request to transfer your existing OpenSAFELY study repository by following the process outlined [here](repositories.md/#how-to-transfer-an-existing-repository-to-the-opensafely-organization).
+    You can request to transfer your existing OpenSAFELY study repository by following the [outlined process](repositories.md/#how-to-transfer-an-existing-repository-to-the-opensafely-organization).

 Within each _Project_, there are one or more **Workspaces**, which are linked to a GitHub repository in the [`opensafely` organisation](https://github.com/opensafely).
 Any [actions](actions-intro.md) you develop as part of your [project pipeline](actions-pipelines.md) within the attached repository are linked to the workspace, allowing these to be run against real data.